TariqMahmood93/SENTI/README.md

 - `--path`  Path to the working directory (where input files are read from and outputs/logs are written).

-- `--datasets`  One or more dataset identifiers to process (e.g., `adult`, `credit`).
+- `--datasets`  One or more dataset identifiers to process (e.g., `adult`, `australian`).
 Space‑separate or repeat the flag, depending on the parser.

 - `--seeds`  Random seed(s) for reproducibility of injection/imputation routines.